 Our arrangements with contract research organizations in connection with clinical trials often provide for payment prior to commencing the project or based upon predetermined milestones throughout the period during which services are expected to be performed.
 We recognize expense relating to these arrangements based on the various services provided over the estimated time to completion.
 The date on which services commence, the level of services performed on or before a given date, and the cost of such services are often determined based on subjective judgments.
 We make these judgments based upon the facts and circumstances known to us based on the terms of the contract and our ongoing monitoring of service performance.
-During the years ended December 31, 2018, 2017 and 2016, we had arrangements with multiple contract research organizations whereby these organizations commit to performing services for us over multiple reporting periods.
+During the years ended December 31, 2019, 2018 and 2017, we had arrangements with multiple contract research organizations whereby these organizations commit to performing services for us over multiple reporting periods.
 We recognize the expenses associated with these arrangements based on our expectation of the timing of the performance of components under these arrangements by these organizations.
 Generally, these components consist of the costs of setting up the trial, monitoring the trial, closing the trial and preparing the resulting data.
 Costs related to patient enrollment in clinical trials are accrued as patients are enrolled in the trial.

 With respect to financial reporting periods presented in this Annual Report on Form 10-K, the timing of our actual costs incurred have not differed materially from our estimated timing of such costs.
-In light of the foregoing, we do not believe our practices for estimating future expenses and making judgments concerning the accrual of expenses are reasonably likely to change in the future.